-Any trip to Copenhagen will inevitably include a stroll through the Stroget area.
-Flanked by Nyhavn and Kongens Nytorv at one end and Tivoli gardens and City Hall at the other, it’s a popular and crowded stretch.
+Any trip to Copenhagen will inevitably include a stroll along Stroget street.
+Flanked by Nyhavn and Kongens Nytorv at one end and Tivoli Gardens and City Hall at the other, it’s a popular and crowded stretch.
 There’s an abundance of local artists plying their craft, tourists, shopping, cafes, eateries, architecture, squares, fountains, and on and on.
 Needless to say, busy it is.

 As the Stroget is one of the top draws in Copenhagen, it is understandable to want to spend some time exploring it.
 It is also easy to get caught up in it all and to just walk the main stretch end to end and thinking you’ll see it all.
 But as the inquisitive traveler knows, finding the hidden gems normally requires a small detour off the main path.
-Accidental, unplanned detour?
-No, in my opinion, that is pure luck.
+An accidental, unplanned detour?
+No, in my opinion, that is pure luck; meaning a small low percentage probability which only a handful of tourists will luck into.
 A well researched and planned detour beforehand?
 Now that’s optimization of itinerary and ensuring you easily uncover the gems.

 A Gem Uncovered

 One such gem that I would like to recommend in downtown Copenhagen is the Lutheran church, Church of Our Lady.
 The nice thing about this church is that it is literally just a one minute walk off from the main Stroget path.
 Specifically, it’s on a small street named Norregade.
 If you are coming from Tivoli gardens and heading east, once you hit Gammeltorv Square, you will see Norregade on your left.
 Take that left and walk straight up until you reach a building on your right hand side with six columns.